jrlucier/eero_tracker/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-orange.svg)](https://github.com/custom-components/hacs)

-Adds device tracking support for [Eero Mesh WiFi routers](https://eero.com/) to Home Assistant (HA, HASSIO, HASS OS).
+Adds device tracking support for [Eero Mesh WiFi routers](https://eero.com/) to Home Assistant](https://www.home-assistant.io/).

 This project is based on [@343max's eero-client project](https://github.com/343max/eero-client) -- many thanks to him or this project probably wouldn't exist.
 Thanks to [@rsnodgrass](https://github.com/rsnodgrass) for the structural improvements.
 This code has no warranties, and please submit any pull requests you might have to improve upon it.

 ## Setup Steps

-1. Install using HACS or manually
+1. Install using HACS or manual copying of files
 2. Run the eero_tracker_instantiate.py script to setup credentials (creates an eero.session in /config)
 3. Add eero_tracker to your configuration.yaml
 4. Restart Home Assistant